QuantumCraftr/fantom-sweeper-bot/README.md

 - Supports both mainnet and testnet
 - Configurable minimum balance threshold for transfers
 - Continuous operation with error handling and automatic retries
+- 2 versions of the script: One using http and auto-retry, and one using Websocket, listening to tx pool.

 ## Prerequisites